binaryaaron/dbproject/part3/query_description.md

 ## Indices

+Our indices are created upon building the tables, but in our index.sql file you will see that they are dropped and added again for testing.
+We are including the create table statements here.

 Creates the driving record table and places indices on both account_id and user_id, as they are important lookup operations.